Shou/crawler/README.md

 Once you're in the the project git directory, run `stack install`.

+You can run the tests with `stack build --test` and the benchmark with `stack build --bench`.

 ## Run

 The program simply takes a list of homepage URLs to crawl as a command-line argument.